 Centennial High School is a public high school in Columbus.
-The principal of Centennial High School is Ms. Frances L. Hershey, who can be contacted at FHershey@columbus.k12.oh.us.
-865 children attend Centennial High School and identify primarily as Hispanic, Asian/Pacific Islander, and Multiracial.
-99% of the 865 students here are classified as "economically disadvantaged", and 57% have subsidized lunches.
+The principal of Centennial High School is Ms. Frances L. Hershey, whose e-mail is FHershey@columbus.k12.oh.us.
+865 children attend Centennial High School and are mostly Hispanic, Asian/Pacific Islander, and Multiracial.
+99% of the 865 students here are classified as "economically disadvantaged", and 57% get reduced lunch prices.
 The ratio of students to teachers at Centennial High School is 20:1.
 Whetstone High School is one of the nearest high schools.

 - Computer arts

 - Video film production

 - Cross country

 |Native American or Native Alaskan||0.4%||0.2%|

 |Students eligible for free or reduced-price lunch program||57%||79%|

 Sigh...I entered this school year with high hopes having chosen this school by lottery for my daughter.
 Unfortunately I am disappointed in how things have turned out my main frustration is that there is a useful and valuable tool in the Parent Assistant Module designed for teachers to communicate assignments due dates and grades however use of it is not mandatory so out of five teachers that my daughter had only one used it regularly.
 I would not find out how she was doing in a class until it was too late.
 She was allowed to sit next to girls that she chatted too much with after I asked for her to be moved...now while I don't think handholding is necessary for kids this age I believe a bit more should be done for this age of transition than just throwing them in the water to sink or swim.